Sign In

 #12: What Do You Typically Eat in a 24-Hour Period?

 Even if your expertise is in exercise, nutrition plays a role in the client’s ability to reach their goals.
-As the old saying goes, “you can’t out-exercise a bad diet.”
+As the old saying goes, “You can’t out-exercise a bad diet.”
 This question opens the door to provide advice that supports the client’s workout regimen.
 Talk about how what they eat affects not only their results but also how they feel.

 If the client struggles with their diet, you may suggest that they speak with a nutritionist or dietitian.
 Explain that nutrition plays a role in how their body functions and the amount of energy they have throughout the day.
 Reinforce that they can often see positive results with just a few minor tweaks to their menu plan.